bowo1698/masbayes/README.md

 ## Installation

-Once Rust is installed, you can install `genomicbayes`:
+Once Rust is installed, you can install `masbayes`:

 ### Install from GitHub
 ```r